 The City’s environmental consultant, Lindmark Engineering will be performing air monitoring activities to ensure the continued health, safety and welfare of the community.

 The State Department of Toxic Substances Control has been notified and given its approval for this scope of work.

 The tree stumps on Parcels 12 & 13 were recently surveyed and mapped.
 Click here to read the report: Lindmark Engineering Preliminary Map-Plot Stump Report Parcels 12 and 13.
 Curb and stump photos and the data files are available in the documents linked below.

 The City recently engaged a Master Arborist to analyze the city owned trees on the southern portion of Parcel 13 and recommend a tree-specific maintenance plan.
 The report and recommended actions are available here: TreeCare LA Report on Parcel 13 Eucalyptus Row - March 2017

 On Nov.
-21 and 22, 2015 trees were removed from Parcels 12 &13 that were considered a hazard from toppling over and falling limbs.
+21 and 22, 2015 trees were removed from Parcels 12 &13 that raised concerns in the community about public health and the loss of vegetation and green screen.
 (Parcels 12 & 13 Arborist Report) Soils in Parcels 12 & 13 have long been known to contain above naturally occurring levels of arsenic from prior use as a railroad right-of-way.

 The City’s primary concern is the health of this community and the City has taken numerous steps to determine the level of risk from the soils on the parcels and the tree removal, and to mitigate that risk.
 To accomplish this the City has retained consultants who have tested the air and conducted soils testing both on and off the property.